bringauto/etna/README.md

 There are example scripts for sniffing communication and seeing the basics [scripts/]

+## Testing scenarios

+Testing scenarios for the system can be found in the [tests/etna-testing-scenarios.md](tests/etna-testing-scenarios.md) file.

 ## Bug solving

 Docker container can have error similar to this: